The Best Kettlebell HIIT Workouts and Routines with PDF

 1. Grab a kettlebell and stand upright with your feet in the shoulder-width stance and toes pointing slightly out.

-2. Keep your arms straight between your legs, brace your core, and hinge forward at your hips with swinging the bell behind.
+2. Keep your arms straight between your legs, brace your core, and hinge forward at your hips while swinging the bell behind.

 3. Driving through your heels, swing the bell in front of you as far as possible until your hips are entirely straight and your torso is leaning backward.